Oregon State vs. Cal College Football Odds, Plays and Insights - NewsBreak

 Cal Stats and Trends

-- In Cal's seven games this season, it has four wins against the spread.

-- This year, the Golden Bears have won ATS in each of their three games as an underdog of 1.5 points or more.
+- The Golden Bears have been underdogs by 1.5 points or more three times this season and are 3-0 ATS in those matchups.

-- Cal's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Cal's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

 - Cal is 2-1 against the spread and 2-1 overall when the team notches more than 24.7 points.

-- In games that Cal churns out more than 391.7 yards, the team is 4-1 against the spread and 2-3 overall.
+- In games that Cal picks up over 391.7 yards, the team is 4-1 against the spread and 2-3 overall.

-- The Golden Bears have turned the ball over six times, six fewer times than the Beavers have forced turnovers (12).
+- The Golden Bears have six giveaways this season, while the Beavers have 12 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.